openaustralia/morph/app/views/documentation/tutorial.md

 You will target this page to get the member information with your scraper.

 Some webpages are much harder to scrape than others.
-This member information is published in a simple html list, rather than embedded in an image.
-This means you should be able to write a scraper to collect it.
+The member information you’re trying to collect is published in a simple html list, which means you should be able to target and collect the information you want quite easily.
 If the information was in an image or PDF then it would be much harder to access programmatically and therefor much harder to write a scraper for.